Skip to content

 Verbal & Quantitative Reasoning

-• The key to answering Verbal Reasoning questions is developing a rich vocabulary and reading is the best way to do this.
+• The key to answering verbal reasoning questions is developing a rich vocabulary.
 Encourage your child to read a variety of literature, including fiction and non-fiction, using Atom’s Recommended Reading Lists to help them choose a book.

 • Your child should write down any new words they come across in a vocabulary log.
 They should write down the word, along with the definition, a synonym and antonym, and an example of the word being used in a sentence to see the word in context.